pilotmoon/popclipweb/site/guide/basic-usage.md

 # Basic Usage

-This section will teach you the fundamentals of PopClip: how to get the PopClip bar to appear and disappear, and a tour of the built-in actions.
+This page will teach you the fundamentals of PopClip: how to get the PopClip bar to appear and disappear, and control when it can show up.

-## Making PopClip appear
+## Make PopClip appear

 ### Select text with the mouse or trackpad